accesscode-2-1/unit-0/2015-03-10_for-loops-methods.md

 System.out.println("Queens!".charAt(3)); // e
 ```

-> **In-class assignment:** Here is a quote from [Grace Hopper](http://en.wikipedia.org/wiki/Grace_Hopper), the inventor of the first compiler:
+> **In-class assignment:** [hard] Below is a quote from [Grace Hopper](http://en.wikipedia.org/wiki/Grace_Hopper), the inventor of the first compiler.
+Write a program that uses a `for` loop to count how many times she says the word "data".
+You'll need two `String` functions in order to complete this assignment.
+Make sure to verify your answer.

 > > "We must include in any language with which we hope to describe complex **data**-processing situations the capability for describing **data**.
 We must also include a mechanism for determining the priorities to be applied to the **data**.
 These priorities are not fixed and are indicated in many cases by the **data**.

 > > "Thus we must have a language and a structure that will take care of the **data** descriptions and priorities, as well as the operations we wish to perform.
 If we think seriously about these problems, we find that we cannot work with procedures alone, since they are sequential.
 We need to define the problem instead of the procedures.
 The Language Structures Group of the Codasyl Committee has been studying the structure of languages that can be used to describe **data**-processing problems.
 The Group started out by trying to design a language for stating procedures, but soon discovered that what was really required was a description of the **data** and a statement of the relationships between the **data** sets.
 The Group has since begun writing an algebra of processes, the background for a theory of **data** processing.

 > > "Clearly, we must break away from the sequential and not limit the computers.
 We must state definitions and provide for priorities and descriptions of **data**.
 We must state relationships, not procedures."

-> Write a program that uses a `for` loop to count how many times she says the word "data" (it's 10 times).
-You'll need two `String` functions in order to complete this assignment.